vivaria/edisonrul.ing/docs/source/cards/king-of-the-swamp.md

-# KING OF THE SWAMP
+# King Of The Swamp

 > ① You can substitute this card for any 1 Fusion Material Monster.
 When you do this, the other Fusion Material Monster(s) must be the correct one(s). ② Discard this card from your hand to the Graveyard to add a "Polymerization" from your Deck to your hand.
 The Deck is then shuffled.